Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/NonLinear_PB_solver/README.md

 !!! warning
     When running a NLPB solver, `eneopt` is set = 1.
 That way, the total electrostatic energy and forces will be computed with the particle-particle particle-mesh (P3M) procedure outlined in Lu and Luo.[8]
-In doing so, energy term EPB in the output file is set to zero, while EEL term includes both the reaction field energy (EPB) and the Coulombic energy (EEL).
+In doing so, energy term `EPB` in the output file is set to zero, while `EEL` term includes both the reaction field energy (`EPB`) and the Coulombic energy (`EEL`).
 The van der Waals energy is computed along with the particle-particle portion of the Coulombic energy.
 This option requires a nonzero CUTNB (in this case, `cutnb=8.0`) and BCOPT = 5 (default option).

-    It's noteworthy mentioning that DELTA G solv and DELTA G gas as reported are no longer properly decomposed.
-Since EPB and EEL are combined into the "gas phase" term, the gas and solvation terms can't be separated.
-Nevertheless, the total DELTA G should be perfectly fine, since everything is sum up together in the end.
+    It's noteworthy mentioning that `ΔGGAS` and `ΔGSOLV` as reported are no longer properly decomposed.
+Since `EPB` and `EEL` are combined into the "gas phase" term, the gas and solvation terms can't be separated.
+    Nevertheless, the total ΔTOTAL should be perfectly fine, since everything is sum up together in the end.

 !!! note
     Once the calculation is done, you can analyze the results in `gmx_MMPBSA_ana` (if you didn't define `-nogui`).